Adding a ventilation system to your home can keep indoor air from being stagnant and balance humidity levels.

 - Coughing and sneezing.
 Allergies or colds can lead to these symptoms, but they shouldn’t be worse at home.

-- Excessive dust despite periodic cleaning.
-You may need to upgrade your air filter or install a filtration system from Service Experts Heating & Air Conditioning.
+- Excessive dust despite weekly cleaning.
+You may need to get a new air filter or install a filtration system from Service Experts Heating & Air Conditioning.

 - Humidity issues.
-Dryness can cause scratchy eyes and amplify respiratory symptoms.
+Dryness can cause red eyes and amplify respiratory symptoms.
 Too much moisture can cause mold or mildew growth.

-- Stuffy odors.
+- Stale scents.
 Mold or mildew thrives when the humidity in your home is too high.